 Whether I'm creating an empathy map of a consumer's journey or designing a strategy for one of our clients, zone-in music is one my biggest creative tools.
 In an article by Amy Fries, music is described as a "rocket launcher of creativity".
 Top music therapist Andrew Littlefield says our brains are hardwired for music, which cognitively drives our ability to think abstractly.
 I couldn't agree more.
 Music gets my brain firing on all its creative cylinders.

 Studies into whether music boosts productivity have been inconclusive.
-The corporate search for the music Holy Grail to be pumped into the office has failed, and rightfully so.
+The corporate search for the musical Holy Grail to be pumped into the office has failed, and rightly so.
 We're not bacteria under a grow light, we're human beings with individual tastes.
-I use Spotify, Songza, and Pandora to listen to the music I like, and I encourage my team to do the same.
+I use Spotify, Google Play and Pandora to listen to the music I like, and I encourage my team to do the same.

 Many offices are opposed to employees rocking earbuds.
-I certainly don't want an employee plugged into her iPhone during a meeting, but music is important to people.
+I certainly don't want an employee plugged into their iPhone during a meeting, but music is important to people.
 It's a tool that just needs to be used responsibly.
-A recent SOL REPUBLIC study found 62 per cent of Americans view a day without music as worse than one lacking human interaction and 48 per cent of Millennials already use headphones at work every day.
 I say embrace it and impose discipline on it.

 02. Focus on the task at hand

-Creativity may involve the abstract, but it's still critical to stay focused on and disciplined.
+Creativity may involve the abstract, but it's still critical to stay focused and disciplined.
 Nothing kills creativity and grinds work to a halt faster than one too many clicks on your browser or getting sucked into the 'social media stream drain'.
-A Salary.com study found 64 per cent of all employees visit non-work related websites during each work day, while 73 per cent of Millennials waste time online every day.

-The study found the number one reason for e-slacking is boredom.
+Perhaps the number one reason for e-slacking is boredom.
 My employees are excited about what we do, so boredom isn't usually the culprit.
-Even still, the wanton sirens of the Internet are always trying to lull employees from productive work.
+Even still, the wanton sirens of the internet are always trying to lull employees from productive work.
 I'm a big fan of Momentum.
-The Google app replaces new tab pages with a personal dashboard that includes an inspirational photo, a motivating quote, current weather conditions, and a daily to do list.
+The Google app replaces new tab pages with a personal dashboard that includes an inspirational photo, a motivating quote, current weather conditions, and a daily to-do list.

 Creativity thrives in a culture where everyone can be creative.
-As a digital-first creative agency, we recognize the importance of analog as a creative catalyst and we're literally tapped into everything that can infuse creativity.
-We provide our staff with breakfast each morning, including healthy snacks like Organic Yogurt and NuGo real dark chocolate bars.
+As a digital-first creative agency, we recognise the importance of analogue as a creative catalyst and we're tapped into everything that can infuse creativity.
+We provide our staff with breakfast each morning, as well as healthy snacks.

-For the times when creative burnout is imminent, leave!
-At Digital Surgeons all our employees receive a complimentary membership to Crossfit (conveniently located within our building), idea-painted rooms, couches and multiple collaboration stations, and a creative loft filled with branded DS notebooks ensure ideas can come from everywhere and aren't bound by digital mediums like a laptops and iPads.
-Sometimes the pen is mightier than the digital sword and is all you need to make ideas happen.
+And when creative burnout is imminent, take a break.
+At Digital Surgeons, all our employees receive a complimentary membership to Crossfit (conveniently located within our building), couches and multiple collaboration stations, and a creative loft filled with branded DS notebooks ensure ideas can come from everywhere and aren't bound by digital mediums like a laptops and iPads.